cltl/FormatConversions/README.md

  - SONAR 2 NAF: tokens, terms and srl
  - NAF 2 CAT: tokens, for specific tasks factuality and Dutch SRL (see naf2cat/README.md)
+ - CAT 2 CAT: cat2cat markables: turns specific attributes of a markable into markables (for comparison and quick inspections)